 Yes, a recording will be made through Zoom.
 This will be emailed to you shortly after your defence ceremony.
 You will then be able to share the recording with your family and friends if you like.

-A PhD statement will be emailed to you the day after you successfully defend your thesis.
+A PhD statement will be emailed to you a couple of days after you successfully defend your thesis.
 This statement will serve as evidence that you have been awarded your PhD.
-The Office of the Beadle will send the extracts in English and Dutch from the doctoral register to your home address from 6 April onwards.
+The Office of the Beadle will send the extracts in English and Dutch from the doctoral register to your home address.
 This constitutes an official document, with the same force as the PhD certificate.
 The extracts will be backdated accordingly.